ngi-nix/summer-of-nix/2026/ngi-partner-report-commons-rp2.md

 During this reporting period, a new packaging and software distribution platform - [NGI Forge](https://ngi.nixos.org/) - was developed.

+NGI Forge lowers the barrier to software packaging, making it more accessible to a wider developer and user audience while preserving all the power of Nix.
+It is also significantly increasing sustainability of packaging and package maintenance.

 Packaging work was performed in the [NGIpkgs](https://github.com/ngi-nix/ngipkgs/) and [NGI Forge](https://github.com/ngi-nix/forge/) repositories.
 Some of the packaged software was upstreamed to Nixpkgs, currently the largest, most